CloudCannon/eleventy-starter/src/pages/blog/all-the-bells-and-whistles.md

 {% bookshop 'snippets/file' src: "/documents/test.pdf" file_name: "test-file" link_message: "A test file to show how you'd have a downloadable link through your markdown" %}

-Some text which is normal color - {% bookshop 'snippets/tint' content: "Woah a tint!" tint_color: "#F7B2AD" %} Some more text to show how inline tint is.
+Some text which is normal color - {% tint "#F7B2AD" %}Woah a tint!{% endtint %} Some more text to show how inline tint is.

 {% bookshop 'snippets/video' src: "/videos/test.mp4" %}